mpmumau/Peabot-Library/README.md

 ### POST /event/turn

+Begins the robot's turn animation, up to the given amount of cycles, each lasting "duration" seconds.
+If reverse, turn the opposite direction.

+`
+{
+    "cycles": 15,
+    "duration": 0.75,
+    "reverse": true
+}
+`

 ### POST /event/elevate

+Extends the robot's "knees" to either fully extended or retracted.

+`
+{
+    "duration": 0.45,
+    "reverse": false
+}
+`

 ### POST /event/extend

+Extends the robot's "hips" to either fully extended or retracted.

+`
+{
+    "duration": 0.45,
+    "reverse": false
+}
+`

 ### POST /event/reset

+Reset the robot to its neutral position.

 No data required.

 ### POST /event/halt

+Halt all robot movement.

 No data required.